Prince-Choudhury/GFG-Daily-Coding-Challenge/README.md

 </p>

 <p align="center">
-  This repository is dedicated to solving a daily Data Structures and Algorithms (DSA) problem on LeetCode.
+  This repository is dedicated to solving a daily Data Structures and Algorithms (DSA) problem on GFG.
 The goal is to improve problem-solving skills and build proficiency in algorithms.
 </p>

 ## Table of Contents